 In 1868 he associated himself with Mr. Liebmann in business and commenced the business as brewers and malters, which has since become so large.

 The business was listed in the 1871 Brooklyn Directory with an address of Bremen, near Forest.
 Later directories would include the more formal address of 67 Bremen Street

-This information is generally confirmed in the Brooklyn City Directories.
-The first listing I can find for Obermeyer & Liebmann was in the 1871 Brooklyn City Directory (They are not listed in 1869 and I don’t have access to 1870).
-Subsequently they were listed in many business directories between 1871 and 1922 almost always using Bremen Street as a location.
-The Copartnership and Corporation Directory of the Boroughs of Brooklyn and Queens 1913-1914 named Theodore Obermeyer Pres, Henry Liebmann VP and Joseph Obermeyer Treas.
-The 1922 edition of the same directory listed the same officers but lists the address as 50 Stanwix.
+After the deaths of the founding partners the business passed on to their sons Theodore Obermeyer and Henry Liebmann.
+The Copartnership and Corporation Directory of the Boroughs of Brooklyn and Queens 1913-1914 named Theodore Obermeyer Pres and Henry Liebmann VP.
+The 1922 edition of the same directory listed the same officers but listed the address as 50 Stanwix.
 It should be noted that Bremen Street was renamed Stanwix Street so I assume that the actual location remained the same.
-By 1924, Liebman Breweries was the name listed in the NY Telephone Directory.

 Obermeyer & Liebman incorporated in 1889.
 The NY Times reported on January 16, 1889:

 The firm of Obermeyer and Liebmann was incorporated today with a capital of $300,000 to operate in New York and Brooklyn in the manufacture of malt and malt liquors.
 The trustees are Joseph Liebmann, Theodore Obermeyer and Henry Liebmann.